Thangjam Manorama

 Thangjam Manorama (1971–2004) was a 32-year-old woman activist from Manipur, India who was killed by the Indian paramilitary unit 17th Assam Rifles on 11 July 2004.
 Her bullet-ridden and badly mutilated dead body was found abandoned three kilometers away from her home where she was arrested the night before.
 She was shot several times.
-Official investigations recorded that she was tortured and raped before being killed but there was no involvement of the Assam Rifles.
+Official investigations recorded that she was tortured and raped before being killed.

 Disparities in official version

 At the time of the arrest, no incriminating items were found, as per the arrest memo.
 Later it was stated that a grenade and other items had been seized from her home.

 Assam Rifles claimed that she was shot while trying to escape.
 However, no blood was found near the body despite six bullet wounds.
 No soldier was identified as having tried to run or detain her.

 Given these disparities, a commission of inquiry was set up by the Manipur government in 2004, and submitted its report in Nov 2004.